The Most Accurate Way to Calculate the Latest Income Tax

 = IDR 50 million x 5%

-Based on these calculations, Bayu must pay income tax of IDR 2.5 million per year.
+Based on this calculation, Bayu must pay income tax of IDR 2,5 million per year.

 Conclusion